fncbook/fnc/book/ivp/zerostability.md

 A linear multistep method is convergent if and only if it is consistent and zero-stable.
 ```

 The Dahlquist equivalence theorem is one of the most important and celebrated in the history of numerical analysis.
-It can be proved more precisely that a zero-stable, consistent method is convergent in the same sense as the {prf:ref}`theorem-onestepGTE`, with the error between numerical and exact solutions being of the same order as the local truncation error, for a wide class of problems.
+It can be proved more precisely that a zero-stable, consistent method is convergent in the same sense as {prf:ref}`theorem-onestepGTE`, with the error between numerical and exact solutions being of the same order as the local truncation error, for a wide class of problems.

 You may have noticed that the Adams and BD formulas use only about half of the available data from the past $k$ steps, i.e., they have many possible coefficients set to zero.
 For instance, a $k$-step AB method uses only the $f_j$-values and has order $k$.
 The order could be made higher by also using $u_j$-values, like the LIAF method does for $k=2$.
 Also like the LIAF method, however, such attempts are doomed by instability.